ancfoster/Zenith-Expedition-Cruises/README.md

 Use this space to provide attribution to any supports that helped, encouraged, or supported you throughout the development stages of this project.
 A few examples have been provided below to give you some ideas.

-- I would like to thank my Code Institute mentor, [John/Jane Doe](https://github.com/username) for their support throughout the development of this project.
+- I would like to thank my Code Institute mentor, Tim Nelson for their support throughout the development of this project and the whole of my CI diploma.
+Their guidance has been invaluable.
-- I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with troubleshooting and debugging some project issues.
-- I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support; it kept me going during periods of self doubt and imposter syndrome.
-- I would like to thank my spouse/partner (John/Jane), for believing in me, and allowing me to make this transition into software development.
+- I would like to thank my wife Alice for extensively testing the site and providing feedback.
-- I would like to thank my employer, for supporting me in my career development change towards becoming a software developer.